C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 1. Navigate to the root of your *git-course* repository.

+2. Execute `ls -a` to also see the hidden Git folder.
+You should see the *.gitignore* file.
+Have a look into it.

-2. Run the *check_requirements.sh* file (as you should have done as preparation for the course):
+3. Run the *check_requirements.sh* file (as you should have done as preparation for the course):

 ```bash
 ./check_requirements.sh
 ```

-3. Check the status of your Git repository.
+4. Check the status of your Git repository.
 You should now see the log file from running the requirement check.

 Log files are typically generated for debugging and monitoring purposes but are not meant to be part of the Git repository.
 Since they change frequently and can grow large, they are usually added to the *.gitignore* file to keep the repository clean and prevent unnecessary clutter.

-4. Add a wildcart to the *.gitignore* file to exclude all log files.
+5. Add a wildcart to the *.gitignore* file to exclude all log files.

-5. Check the status of *git-course* repository.
+6. Check the status of *git-course* repository.
 Does the log file still show up?

 Use *.gitignore* whenever files clutter your Git repository, but shouldn't be committed.

-### Set up simple Git repository
+### Practice typical Git workflow

 1. First, we will set up a simple Git repository for you using one of the helper functions.
 It will create the directory *conference_planning* and the empty schedule *conference_schedule.txt* in and navigate you to the folder.